 - 8.12.
 The operating organization should provide facilities for removing radioactive contamination from plant items, tools and equipment prior to their maintenance or any other disposition.
-Such facilities should include the following features: - access control and changing rooms; - ventilation with discharge filters; - handling and temporary storage of solid and liquid radioactive wastes; - treatment, packaging (as applicable) and dispatch of solid and liquid radioactive wastes for subsequent processing for disposal equipment for packaging and safe export of solid and liquid radioactive wastes.

-- equipment for radiation monitoring and radiation protection; - decontamination tanks and special equipment capable of decontaminating the largest plant items likely to require decontamination; - an adequate electric power supply and adequate supplies of steam, hot water, compressed air and appropriate chemical decontaminating agents; - other decontamination systems, such as those for glass blasting or ultrasonic techniques. - accommodate the maximum use made during periods of intensive maintenance work.
+Such facilities should include the following features: - access control and changing rooms; - ventilation with discharge filters; - handling and temporary storage of solid and liquid radioactive wastes; - treatment, packaging (as applicable) and dispatch of solid and liquid radioactive wastes for subsequent processing for disposal - equipment for packaging and safe export of solid and liquid radioactive wastes. - equipment for radiation monitoring and radiation protection; - decontamination tanks and special equipment capable of decontaminating the largest plant items likely to require decontamination; - an adequate electric power supply and adequate supplies of steam, hot water, compressed air and appropriate chemical decontaminating agents; - other decontamination systems, such as those for glass blasting or ultrasonic techniques. - 8.13.
+Changing rooms and decontamination facilities should be provided that can accommodate the maximum use made during periods of intensive maintenance work. - 8.14.

-8.14.
 In some cases, it may be desirable to undertake some local decontamination of individual components before removing them and bringing them to the decontamination facility.
-Suitable equipment should be provided together with instructions for its use, which should be validated in order to prevent damage to equipment, undue expo-sure of personnel or spreading of contamination.
+Suitable equipment should be provided together with instructions for its use, which should be validated in order to prevent damage to equipment, undue expo- sure of personnel or spreading of contamination.